apache/spark/docs/structured-streaming-programming-guide.md

 [Java](api/java/org/apache/spark/sql/streaming/DataStreamReader.html)/
 [Python](api/python/pyspark.sql.html#pyspark.sql.streaming.DataStreamReader) docs) returned by `SparkSession.readStream()`.
 Similar to the read interface for creating static DataFrame, you can specify the details of the source - data format, schema, options, etc. In Spark 2.0, there are a few built-in sources.

   - **File sources** - Reads files written in a directory as a stream of data.
 Supported file formats are text, csv, json, parquet.
-See the docs of the DataStreamReader interface for more up-to-date list, and supported options for each file format.
-Note that the files must be atomically placed in the given directory, which in most file systems, can be achieved by move operations.
+See the docs of the DataStreamReader interface for a more up-to-date list, and supported options for each file format.
+Note that the files must be atomically placed in the given directory, which in most file systems, can be achieved by file move operations.

   - **Socket source (for testing)** - Reads UTF8 text data from a socket connection.
-The connection is only on the server.
+The listening server socket is at the driver.
 Note that this should be used only for testing as this does not provide end-to-end fault-tolerance guarantees.

 Here are some examples.